mikyll/Mobile-Systems-M/flashcards.md

 #### Does **MACA** solve hidden node and exposed node issues?
 ![alt](./resources/gfx/hidden-node-maca.png)
-- **Hidden node issue**: MACA can partially solve this issue, but there are still few cases when it may occurr.
+- **Hidden node issue**: MACA can partially solve this issue, but there are still few cases when it may occur.
 For example, C may not hear CTS because it was out of range, but it's moving towards B.
 - **Exposed node issue**: is untouched.

 However, MACA introduces also some **overhead**, and that's the reason why in modern implementations it's left **optional**.